 The Roaring Meg

 Located in the Kawarau Gorge, near the city of Cromwell, the Roaring Meg refers to the two small hydro-electric power stations that are fed by the Roaring Meg Dam at the intersection of the Roaring Meg and Kawarau rivers within the gorge.
 It was built by the Otago Central Power Board in the mid-1930s and has been a big tourist draw ever since then.
-If you are driving thru the Otago Valley from Cromwell to Queenstown, this roadside stop is well worth your while.
+If you are driving thru the Otago Valleys from Cromwell to Queenstown, this roadside stop is well worth your while.

 If you love flowers, you will love the Wanaka Lavender Farm.
 These stunningly beautiful fields of bright purple will blow your mind when you see them.
-I can think of few better locations in the Otago Valley to get that Instagram shot that will leave your friends and family speechless.
+I can think of few better locations in the Otago Valleys to get that Instagram shot that will leave your friends and family speechless.

 Goldfield’s Jet Boat and Historic Gold Mine

 If you love beauty and history, then you will really enjoy a stop at the Goldfield’s Jet Boat and Historic Gold Mine in the Kawarau Gorge.
-Located just a bit downstream from the Roaring Meg Damn, the Goldfield’s Jet Boat Rides are a great way to fit some adventure into your visit to the Otago Valley.
+Located just a bit downstream from the Roaring Meg Damn, the Goldfield’s Jet Boat Rides are a great way to fit some adventure into your visit to the Otago Valleys.
 Enjoy the beauty of the gorge as you cruise up the rapid-strewn river in a jet boat designed to navigate the tricky waters.
 Then, after your boat ride, you can take a moment to tour the old gold mine that sits along the edge of the gorge.

 Wine Shipping Tips

-If you are going to visit the Central Otago Valley wine region, chances are that you are going to want to purchase some bottles of wine to bring home.
+If you are going to visit the Central Otago Valleys wine region, chances are that you are going to want to purchase some bottles of wine to bring home.
 If you can afford it, shipping your bottles is one way to get them home.
 However, this option can be rather expensive.

 For instance, one winery we visited charged $99 AUS to ship 12-15 bottles to Australia, $199 US to ship 12-15 bottles to the United States, and $245 EU to ship 12 bottles and $275 EU to ship 15 bottles to the European Union.
 If you are planning on purchasing some wine but would like to save some money on getting your wine home, below are some products I recommend that can help you out.